Whole Foods Market: Expansion

 Beginning in 1984, Whole Foods Market expanded from Austin, first to Houston and Dallas and then to New Orleans with the purchase of The Whole Food Co. in 1988.
 In 1989, the company expanded to the West Coast with a store in Palo Alto, California.

 The company made its initial public offering on January 23, 1992.
 The company's ticker symbol on the Nasdaq was WFM.

-While opening new stores, the company fueled rapid growth by acquiring other natural foods chains throughout the 1990s: Wellspring Grocery of North Carolina, Bread & Circus of Massachusetts and Rhode Island (banner retired in 2003), Mrs. Gooch's Natural Foods Markets of Los Angeles, Bread of Life of Northern California, Fresh Fields Markets on the East Coast and in the Midwest, Bread of Life of Florida, Detroit-area Merchant of Vino stores, and Nature's Heartland of Boston.
+While opening new stores, the company fueled rapid growth by acquiring other natural foods chains throughout the 1990s: Wellspring Grocery of North Carolina, Bread & Circus of Massachusetts and Rhode Island (banner retired in 2003), Mrs. Gooch's Natural Foods Markets of Los Angeles, Bread of Life of Northern California, Fresh Fields Markets on the East Coast for $134,5 Million in stock,and in the Midwest, Bread of Life of Florida, Detroit-area Merchant of Vino stores, and Nature's Heartland of Boston.
 The company purchased Allegro Coffee Company in 1997.
 The company's 100th store was opened in Torrance, California, in 1999.

 The company started its third decade with additional acquisitions.
 The first was Natural Abilities in 2000, which did business as Food for Thought in Northern California.
 After the departure of then company president Chris Hitt and regional president Rich Cundiff, Southern California region, John Mackey promoted A. C. Gallo, president of the Northeast region, and Walter Robb, president of the Northern California region to co-COO and soon after added the titles of co-president.
 This led to the promotion of three new regional presidents and a new era for the company.
 David Lannon became president of the Northeast region, Anthony Gilmore became president of the Southwest region, and Ron Megehan became the Northern California region, president.
 In 2001, Whole Foods also moved into Manhattan.
 Later that year, Ken Meyer became president of the newly formed South region and Whole Foods Market acquired the assets of Harry's Farmers Market, which included three stores in Atlanta.
 In 2002, the company continued its expansion in North America and opened its first store in Toronto, Ontario.
 Further continuing its expansion, Select Fish of Seattle was acquired in 2003.